harness/developer-hub/docs/chaos-engineering/technical-reference/probes/slo-probe.md

 sidebar_position: 7
 ---

-SLO Probes allow users to validate the error budget for a given SLO when the corresponding application is under chaos and determine the verdict based on the percentage change of the error budget.
-The probe leverages API from SRM module and fetches the error budget values between the chaos execution time period.
+Service Level Objective (SLO) probes let users validate the error budget for a given SLO when the corresponding application is under chaos, and determine the verdict based on the percentage change of the error budget.
+The probe leverages the API from the Service Reliability Management (SRM) module, and fetches the error budget values during the chaos execution time period.
 The success of a chaos probe can be defined based on the drop in the percentage of the error budget values.
-The percentage drop is defined by the users in the probe configuration.
+The percentage drop is defined by the user in the probe configuration.

 ## Defining the probe